White spot syndrome virus causes white spot disease, which is a highly contagious disease of decapod crustaceans.

 Evans and Richmond Rivers Control Zone

-Map showing WSSV control zone for Evans and Richmond Rivers
+Map of the Evans and Richmond Rivers Control Zone

 Testing and surveillance

-Initial testing of samples was conducted by the NSW DPI Elizabeth Macarthur Agricultural Institute and the positive results were confirmed by CSIRO ACDP.
+Testing of samples was conducted by the NSW DPIRD Elizabeth Macarthur Agricultural Institute and the positive results were confirmed by CSIRO’s ACDP.

 About WSSV and WSD

-White spot disease (WSD) is caused by white spot syndrome virus.
+White spot disease (WSD) is caused by white spot syndrome virus (WSSV).
 WSD is a highly contagious viral disease of crustaceans, including prawns, lobsters and crabs.

-Marine polychaete worms are also considered to be vectors of the disease.
+Marine polychaete worms (including beach worms) are also considered to be vectors of the disease.

-Fin fish are not affected by the disease and are not a carrier.
+Finfish are not affected by the disease and are not carriers.

 White spot in aquarium fish is a parasitic skin infection and not related to white spot disease of crustaceans.